Broccoli Garbanzo and Arugula Salad

 • Minced fresh mint or basil 2 Tbsp

-• Red onion ½ Small
+• Red Onion ½ Small

 • Thinly sliced small peeled carrots Freshly ground black pepper 1 Cup